Captain

 Rodgaard's Mother is from Kings Lynn and he has cousins living in the

 town.
-On Monday the 13 December 2010 he presented a copy of A Hard
+He presented a copy of the previous edition of A Hard

 Fought Ship to the Sea Cadets